ikn/dunsumday/README.md

 - [Make](https://www.gnu.org/software/make/)

 Run `make`, `make install`.
 The makefile respects the `prefix`, `DESTDIR`, etc. arguments.
-To uninstall, run `make uninstall`.  `make clean` and `make distclean` are also supported.
+To uninstall, run `make uninstall` and/or `make uninstall-config`.
+`make clean` and `make distclean` are also supported.

 # Development

 - `make dev` to build a development build
+- `./run-dev` to build and run a development build
 - `make dev-doc` to build library docs